WHAT IS A BIRTH DOULA?

 Ellie is a certified DONA International birth doula, HypnoBirthing® Practitioner, Certified Lactation Counselor, and mother to Pax (age 6) and Laura (age 4).
 After working as a high school English teacher for 10 years, she founded Joyful Birthing in 2014 after the birth of her children and has since attended 75 births across the greater Boston and North Shore area at over 15 area hospitals.
 Ellie has completed extensive training in birthing and lactation, including Gena Kirby Rebozo, Spinning Babies®, and the American Academy of Lactation Policy and Practice.
 Ellie brings her heart and soul to each and every birth and is committed to providing couples with the unique support, guidance, and encouragement that they need in order to have the most positive experience possible.

 Birth & Postpartum Doula

-Stephanie is a trained DONA International birth and postpartum doula, currently working toward becoming a HypnoBirthing® Practitioner.
+Stephanie is a trained DONA International birth and postpartum doula and a HypnoBirthing® Practitioner.
 She worked as a volunteer doula at Massachusetts General Hospital with low income and at-risk patients before joining Joyful Birthing in the spring of 2018.
-Stephanie recently completed her training with Spinning Babies® and is rapidly expanding her practice as a birth and postpartum doula.
-Working as a nanny for 9+ years prior to becoming a doula, she has extensive experience supporting families with very small children and knows first-hand the honor it is to share in the most intimate family moments
+Stephanie recently completed her training with Spinning Babies® and and is rapidly expanding her practice as a birth and postpartum doula.
+Working as a nanny for 9+ years prior to becoming a doula, she has extensive experience supporting families with very small children and knows first-hand the honor it is to share in the most intimate family moments.

 Danielle Nazarenko, MSN, CNM